-The architectural design of the David Brower Center follows the example of some of Europe’s most distinguished recent green buildings in both its contextual fit and use of innovative technologies.
+Designed by acclaimed architect Dan Solomon, the David Brower Center follows the example of some of Europe’s most distinguished recent green buildings in both its contextual fit and use of innovative technologies.
 In so doing, the Brower Center is articulated with a distinct base, middle, and top.
 The base is formed by awnings, arcades, and entrances for the various ground floor uses, while the middle of the building is defined by exposed structural columns and various light control devices.
 A projecting upper floor and sculpted awning structure that orients photovoltaic panels southward toward the sun delineates the building’s top.

 The Brower Center's building maintenance and tours are generously supported by: